jspenguin2017/uBlockProtector/Related Domains.md

-## If you are reporting a website that belongs to one of these groups, please let us know.
+## If you are reporting a website that belongs to one of these groups, please let us know which group it belongs to.

 # Domains related to tvn.pl